ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-flags-sql.md

 # SQL ingest tool reference
 {: .no_toc}

-The SQL ingester tool selects data from a MSSQL, MySQL or Postgres database table  using a SQL endpoint.
+The SQL ingester tool selects data from a MSSQL, MySQL or Postgres database table  using a SQL CLI.

 {: .important}
 Source column names are used to specify column names for each record.